aliyun/terraform-provider-alicloud/website/docs/r/log_store_index.html.markdown

 Log Service provides the LogSearch/Analytics function to query and analyze large amounts of logs in real time.
 You can use this function by enabling the index and field statistics.
 [Refer to details](https://www.alibabacloud.com/help/doc-detail/43772.htm)
+The main function of this resource is to download and configure it to the machine group.

 ## Example Usage